-For additional information about TrueLog Explorer, refer to the Silk TrueLog Explorer User Guide, located in (in Microsoft Windows 7) Start > Programs > Silk > Silk Test > Documentation or (in Microsoft Windows 10) Start > Silk.
+For additional information about TrueLog Explorer, refer to the Silk TrueLog Explorer Help for Silk Test.

 You can enable TrueLog in Silk4NET to create visual execution logs during the execution of Silk4NET tests.
 The TrueLog file is created in the working directory of the process that executed the Silk4NET tests.